As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 Whatever niche you choose, make sure you’re passionate about it.
 That passion will come through in everything you do, and your customers will appreciate and embrace the authenticity of your brand.

-Although a business plan isn’t mandatory, it can help you to crystallize your ideas.
+Although a business plan isn’t mandatory when starting a photography business, it can help you to crystallize your ideas.
 Toby Nwazor advocates for creating a business plan:

 Any experienced entrepreneur knows a company without a business plan is like a fish without water.
 The plan does not need to be lengthy at first.
 Rather, it should be one or two pages, identifying the key elements of the clothing line’s business strategy.